-In this sermon I will break down the steps on How To Become a Leader Not A Follower.
-This is a Powerful message and I sure you will be blessed.
+In this sermon, I will break down the steps on How To Become a Leader Not a Follower.
+This is a Powerful message, and I am sure you will be blessed.

 This morning, I would like to speak a message that I believe the Lord has placed upon my heart.

 You have all heard of the saying Just Flow right –

 Well tonight I would like to introduce you to another saying and that saying is Just Lead.